Forest Park, Georgia

+In the 1800s, Forest Park was named Stump Town, due to the large number of stumps left behind from trees being cut for fuel for the trains passing to and from Atlanta.
+After being charted and incorporated in 1908, it became known as several names, such as Quick Station, Aster, and Forrest Station.
+Until the 1950s, Forest Park was spelled with two "R's" instead of just one.

 History

+Forest Park has its origins as a "wood and water stop" for the nation's burgeoning railroad system in the early to mid-1800s.
 Originally the third stop from Atlanta on the Macon and Western Railroad, the city was incorporated in 1908.
 The community was named for the parklike setting of the original town site.
 The 1465 acre Fort Gillem was founded nearby in 1941 and was annexed into the city in 1973.